 Moonstone is a soft stone and thus, requires special care which we will provide some recommendations.
 You should not have your Moonstone jewelry on whenever you are engaged in strenuous activities such as lifting heavy objects or cleaning the house.
 It is highly reactive to cleaning products, and if it is exposed to too much heat, your Moonstone jewelry may scratch or worse, break.
 The best way to store Moonstone jewelry is in a jewelry box that has multiple compartments so that you can keep each piece of jewelry separate from one another.

-Cleaning Methods: You can clean Moonstone jewelry with warm soapy water.
-Soak the jewelry in warm soapy water for up to 5 minutes then wipe with a soft cloth.
+Cleaning Methods: You can clean Moonstone jewelry with dish wash liquid and warm water solution.
+Soak the jewelry in this water solution for up to 5 minutes then wipe with a soft cloth.
 Do not clean moonstone with steam cleaners or ultrasonic cleaners.

 Rules for Wearing Labradorite

 Labradorite scratches easily because it is a soft stone and this is why it must be stored separately from other pieces and wrapped in a velvet cloth or cotton to prevent dust from getting on it.
 Also, make sure your Labradorite jewelry does not get exposed to chemicals contained in bleach, cosmetics and harsh detergents.
 Never wear labradorite before applying your makeup, and if you have to engage in any activity that involves dealing with chemicals, it is best to take it off.

 Cleaning Methods: Clean your labradorite regularly to keep it lustrous and shiny for years to come.
 Never use steam cleaners or ultrasonic cleaners.
-Instead, you should use warm water and soap and a soft-bristle brush to wash the stone.
+Instead, you should use warm water and dish wash liquid and a soft-bristle brush to wash the stone.
 After washing, rinse in water and dry thoroughly with a soft piece of cloth.

 - FIRE OPAL